Marco Island Beaches and Parks Provide a Tropical Escape Year-round

 Everglades National Park

 To start, rent a canoe or kayak, schedule a guided boat tour, or take a hike.
-While exploring, watch for manatees, crocodiles, shore birds and other native species.
+While exploring, watch for manatees, crocodiles, shore birds and other native animals.
 In addition, visitors ride air boats, bicycle on designated trails, and fish in fresh water and salt water.
 While Everglades National Park doesn’t offer Marco Island beaches, the area does feature backcountry waterways and hidden spots.

 Those who have more time should visit Ten Thousand Islands, a top place for canoeing, kayaking and wildlife.
 The area can become difficult to navigate, so it’s best to go with a local guide.